OpenGridForum/DFDL/calls/2023/2023-06_08_DFDL-WG-Call.md

 | 2023-04-13 | Mike posted first version of PAS Explanatory Report https://github.com/OpenGridForum/DFDL/pull/41.
 Steve, Alan, Wolfgang to review and fill in TBDs.
 | 2023-04-27 | Review of PAS Explanatory Report https://github.com/OpenGridForum/DFDL/pull/41 in progress.
 | 2023-05-11 | No progress
 | 2023-06-08 | PAS Explanatory Report submitted for preliminary review by friendly ISO member.
-Comments received and incorporated.
+Comments received and incorporated and report sent back.

+### Closed actions

 |    326     | Rules for when an assert or discriminator is used on a prefixLengthType simple type (All) |
 | ---------- | --- |